-We also tested an oven cleaning hack inspired by this TikTok video that showed three unusual ways that you can use dishwasher tablets, including cleaning stovetop grates, the inside of your washing machine and your kitchen sink drain.
+We also tested an oven cleaning hack inspired by this TikTok video that showed three unusual ways that you could use dishwasher tablets, including cleaning stovetop grates, the inside of your washing machine, and your kitchen sink drain.
 However, we tried soaking our oven trays and shelves in hot water with a single dishwasher cleaning tablet – and the grease lifted clean off!

 Once your trays and shelves are clean, leave them to dry and then place them back in the oven.

 You'll probably find the door of your oven is stained with streaks of grease.
 Once you have taken it off its hinges, you can choose the same two cleaning methods as for the inside of your oven.